Is the need for sexual fantasies fact or fiction?

 While it doesn’t matter if you’re not perfectly matched on a sexual fantasy level, each person will have their baseline of what they are and are not willing to do.
 This must be honored and respected by both partners at all times.

-When we are in a relationship it’s important to help fulfill each other’s needs.
-If you recognize that you’re not at all sexually compatible, then you must consider the fact that your partner is not the right person for you.
-Regardless of your upbringing or sexual experiences in life, however, with the right knowledge and technique in place to overcome emotional reactions and sexual dysfunction, you too, can lift your level of fantasy so you are a better match for your partner.
-I am happy to help you restore a satisfying sex life with my Sex Mastery programs for men and women.
+Regardless of your upbringing or sexual experiences in life, with the right knowledge and technique in place to overcome emotional reactions and sexual dysfunction, you too, can lift your level of fantasy so you are a better match for your partner.